 You have two options for accommodations.
 Camping or the Refugio.
 The Refugio is cozy, and has a few rooms with bunk beds.
 There is also a small kitchen which is equipped with basic pots and pans.

 There are no shops around El Eden, so you’re going to want to bring all of your food with you.
-There is running water available, however I highly suggest purifying the water before drinking it or bringing your own.
+There is running water available, however I highly suggest purifying the water before drinking it or bring your own.

 As far as climbing gear goes, you will be ok with a 60m rope and about 14 quickdraws, however there are some routes which require a 70m, so be careful if it is your first time up the route.
 The majority of the climbs are sport routes.
 However, there are some very nice trad climbs here, so if you happen to have your cams with you this is the best spot in Bolivia for trad climbing.

 I go into more detail on the logistics of El Eden in: “Rock Climbing in the Andes, A Guide to 3 of South America’s Best Rocks“.

 As I said before, Bolivia isn’t a rock climbing “destination”.
 However, I was quite happy to spend a few weeks climbing here.
 If you only have the time for one spot, I would suggest checking out El Eden.

 What Bolivia potentially lacks in climbing, it makes up for in experience.
-Bolivia is a little of of the way and for that reason sometimes tends to get skipped.
+Bolivia is a little out of the way and for that reason sometimes tends to get skipped.
 But Bolivia is different than all the other Latin American countries, even its closest neighbor Peru.

 If you want an off the beaten path, cheap and adventurous travel destination, Bolivia is your spot.
 You’ll probably end up coming home with a few good stories like I did.